Skip to Content

 Potential Disadvantages of Independent Shore Excursions

-And, in many instances, the cruise line is contracting with those same local operators for the same tours and activities on the same schedule.
+In many instances, the cruise line contracts with those same local operators for the same tours and activities on the same schedule.
 In short, “missing the boat” is more of a concern when you take the winging it route than when you plan something with a reputable operator.

 So, if you are willing to look beyond booking shore excursions through the cruise line, here are seven tips for planning independent shore excursions with confidence and peace of mind.